hku-aiot-courses/lab_wifi_sensing/README.md

 ## Grading Criteria

 We will only grade your code for Task 1-3.
 We will grade your code based on the following criteria (Totally 80 points in this lab): 1.
 Completeness of the pipeline,  2.
+Correctness of your code, 3.
 Performance of your method.
 (Details refer to the lab_wifi_sensing.ipynb file)

 \* Originality: You are encouraged to read the mentioned paper and algorithm, and either borrow the ideas or design your own method to finish the job.
 You can also fine tune the baseline method provided in the tutorial, and get at most 80% of the Originality points.